Cable Compatibility in Undergrounding

 • Petroleum greases and oils wreak havoc with many cable jacket materials.

 IEEE 1210 provides a basis for evaluation of a specific lubricant’s compatibility with a specific cable jacket.
-The second revision of this standard will be approved later this year (2023).
+The second revision of this standard was approved in 2023.
 This revision update was developed in cooperation with Canadian Standards Association (CSA).
 To better understand the 1210 standard, consider the physical test procedures and what they show about compatibility.

 Related Content: Hawaiian Electrical Company (HECO) and the Pearl Harbor Cable Pull